RAMP-project/RAMP-mobility/README.md

 ## Overview
 RAMP-mobility is an original application of the open-source **[RAMP software engine](https://github.com/RAMP-project/RAMP)**, tailored to the generation of European electric vehicles mobility and charging profiles at high temporal resolution (1-min).

 This repository contains the complete RAMP-Mobility model, entirely developed in Python 3.6.
-The model is currently released as v0.2-pre, which should be regarded as a pre-release.
-As such, it includes a minimum 'quick-start' documentation (see below), complemented by the code being fully commented in each line to allow a complete understanding of it.
+The model is currently released as v1.0.
+It includes a minimum 'quick-start' documentation (see below), complemented by the code being fully commented in each line to allow a complete understanding of it.
 A more thorougly documented version of the repository is under development and should be released soon, alongside a Journal publication.

 In the while, further details about the conceptual and mathematical model formulation of the RAMP software engine can be found in the original RAMP Journal publication (https://doi.org/10.1016/j.energy.2019.04.097).
 What is more, you are welcome to join our **[Gitter chat](https://gitter.im/RAMP-project/community)** to discuss doubts and make questions about the code!